PixelsCamp/docs/SLACK.md

 The Pixels Camp organization provides a Slack instance to help the community take the best from the event.
 This guide provides a policy and some guidelines on how to use Slack in this context.

-**What is Slack?**

-Slack provides a rich communication platform where its members can exchange messages and files.
-It's both a way for the Pixels Camp community to interact with each other, as well with the organization.
-It's most active during the weeks around Pixels Camp, but it's available throughout the year.

-More about Slack [here][1]

 **Who can join?**

 It's open to anyone willing to talk about hard-core tech with the Pixels Camp community.
 If you fit this profile, then by all means, join us.